-The General Data Protection Regulation (GDPR) changed the way businesses around the world handle personal data.
-As website owners and operators continue to navigate GDPR compliance, many are wondering what role cookies and cookie consent have to play.
+The General Data Protection Regulation (GDPR) has changed how organizations worldwide handle personal data.
+Website owners and operators continue to work to navigate GDPR compliance, and many continue to wonder how the GDPR, cookies, and consent interact.

-Let’s dive into what the GDPR means for cookies, what GDPR cookie consent entails, and how you can make your cookies compliant with the GDPR.
+Let’s dive into how the GDPR and cookies intersect, what GDPR cookie consent entails, and how to ensure cookie compliance with the GDPR.

 1. GDPR and Cookies

-Business owners and digital operators want to know how the GDPR and cookies intersect.
-While cookie compliance is often brought up in conversations about the GDPR, the official text of the law only mentions cookies once.
+Everyone operating a website with international traffic needs to know how the GDPR and cookies are connected.
+The GDPR is often mentioned in conversations about cookies, but the official text of the law only mentions cookies once.

 GDPR Recital 30 states: